Tributes pour in for new Twins Hall of Famers Tony Oliva and Jim Kaat

 "When I started, [Kaat] was already a big-league ballplayer.
 He was a superstar.
 And he took care of me.
 Many times, it was he was babysitting me because I spoke [only] a little bit of English," said Oliva, a native of Cuba who came to the United States in 1960.
 "I'm so proud that he finally made it and we'll go together into the Hall of Fame.
 It's going to make everything a lot easier for me, because I'm a chicken.
 You know, I get very nervous."

 Now those nerves won't be about whether he will be elected, but perhaps about making a speech at the July 24 induction ceremony.
 They will also reflect on people who have passed away and won't be a part of those celebrations.
-People like fellow inductees Minnie Miñoso, Gil Hodges, Buck O'Neil and Bud Fowler, the foursome who were also elected Sunday.
+People such as fellow inductees Minnie Minoso, Gil Hodges, Buck O'Neil and Bud Fowler, the foursome who were also elected Sunday.

 Kaat said he will be thinking about his father, such a big baseball fan that he drove from Michigan to Cooperstown in 1947 to see his hero Lefty Grove inducted, and also his daughter Jill, who died from cancer in March.
 "My son-in-law and my three grandkids, they'll be there and we'll have some sentimental times thinking about her," Kaat said.